-This manual is formulated and published by Zhuhai Geehy Semiconductor Co., Ltd. (hereinafter referred to as "Geehy").
-The contents in this manual are protected by laws and regulations of trademark, copyright and software copyright.
-Geehy reserves the right to correct and modify this manual at any time.
-Please read this manual carefully before using the product.
-Once you use the product, it means that you (hereinafter referred to as the "users") have known and accepted all the contents of this manual.
-Users shall use the product in accordance with relevant laws and regulations and the requirements of this manual.
+This document is formulated and published by Geehy Semiconductor Co., Ltd. (hereinafter referred to as "Geehy").
+The contents in this document are protected by laws and regulations of trademark, copyright and software copyright.
+Geehy reserves the right to make corrections and modifications to this document at any time.
+Read this document carefully before using Geehy products.
+Once you use the Geehy product, it means that you (hereinafter referred to as the "users") have known and accepted all the contents of this document.
+Users shall use the Geehy product in accordance with relevant laws and regulations and the requirements of this document.

-1. Ownership of rights
+1. Ownership

-This manual can only be used in combination with chip products and software products of corresponding models provided by Geehy.
-Without the prior permission of Geehy, no unit or individual may copy, transcribe, modify, edit or disseminate all or part of the contents of this manual for any reason or in any form.
+This document can only be used in connection with the corresponding chip products or software products provided by Geehy.
+Without the prior permission of Geehy, no unit or individual may copy, transcribe, modify, edit or disseminate all or part of the contents of this document for any reason or in any form.

-The "Geehy" or "Geehy" words or graphics with "®" or " TM " in this manual are trademarks of Geehy.
+The "极海" or "Geehy" words or graphics with "®" or "TM" in this document are trademarks of Geehy.
 Other product or service names displayed on Geehy products are the property of their respective owners.

-2. No intellectual property license
+2. No Intellectual Property License

-Geehy owns all rights, ownership and intellectual property rights involved in this manual.
+Geehy owns all rights, ownership and intellectual property rights involved in this document.

-Geehy shall not be deemed to grant the license or right of any intellectual property to users explicitly or implicitly due to the sale and distribution of Geehy products and this manual.
+Geehy shall not be deemed to grant the license or right of any intellectual property to users explicitly or implicitly due to the sale or distribution of Geehy products or this document.

-If any third party's products, services or intellectual property are involved in this manual, it shall not be deemed that Geehy authorizes users to use the aforesaid third party's products, services or intellectual property, unless otherwise agreed in sales order or sales contract of Geehy.
+If any third party's products, services or intellectual property are involved in this document, it shall not be deemed that Geehy authorizes users to use the aforesaid third party's products, services or intellectual property.
+Any information regarding the application of the product, Geehy hereby disclaims any and all warranties and liabilities of any kind, including without limitation warranties of non-infringement of intellectual property rights of any third party, unless otherwise agreed in sales order or sales contract.

-3. Version update
+3. Version Update

-Users can obtain the latest manual of the corresponding products when ordering Geehy products.
+Users can obtain the latest document of the corresponding models when ordering Geehy products.

-If the contents in this manual are inconsistent with Geehy products, the agreement in Geehy sales order or sales contract shall prevail.
+If the contents in this document are inconsistent with Geehy products, the agreement in the sales order or the sales contract shall prevail.

-4. Information reliability
+4. Information Reliability

-The relevant data in this manual are obtained from batch test by Geehy Laboratory or cooperative third-party testing organization.
+The relevant data in this document are obtained from batch test by Geehy Laboratory or cooperative third-party testing organization.
 However, clerical errors in correction or errors caused by differences in testing environment may occur inevitably.
-Therefore, users should understand that Geehy does not bear any responsibility for such errors that may occur in this manual.
-The relevant data in this manual are only used to guide users as performance parameter reference and do not constitute Geehy's guarantee for any product performance.
+Therefore, users should understand that Geehy does not bear any responsibility for such errors that may occur in this document.
+The relevant data in this document are only used to guide users as performance parameter reference and do not constitute Geehy's guarantee for any product performance.

 Users shall select appropriate Geehy products according to their own needs, and effectively verify and test the applicability of Geehy products to confirm that Geehy products meet their own needs, corresponding standards, safety or other reliability requirements.
-If loses are caused to users due to the user's failure to fully verify and test Geehy products, Geehy will not bear any responsibility.
+If losses are caused to users due to user's failure to fully verify and test Geehy products, Geehy will not bear any responsibility.

-5. Compliance requirements
+5. Legality